 Baleen whales extract their prey from seawater as it flows through or is forced through their baleen plates using their tongues and sometimes their throat muscles.
 They eat small shrimp-like krill, copepods and fish.

-While whales and dolphins are thought to have a keen sense of taste, they lack an olfactory nerve and associated lobes and therefore it is believed that they are not able to smell their food.
+While toothed whales, such as dolphins, are thought to have a keen sense of taste, they lack an olfactory nerve and associated lobes and therefore it is believed that they are not able to smell their food.
 In baleen whales they are present but of limited use though there have been anecdotal reports that these whale might be capable of some airborne smell recognition.

 How do whales and dolphin drink?